dogancelik/links/README.md

 * [Source Format](https://github.com/links-js/links/wiki/Source-Format) for the format of *links source* file
 * [links-db](https://github.com/links-js/links-db) for the database repository

+## Styles

+You can customize your page with Custom CSS in Settings panel.
+It accepts a URL or an inline CSS.

 ## To-do

 * Nothing